Originally posted July 2019 and updated in March 2022 with data from our 2021 Lawsuit report.

 There are compelling moral and ethical reasons for retail companies to ensure that their websites are fully accessible.
 There is also a strong economic incentive—over 1.6 billion people purchased goods online just a few short years ago, and that number only continues to trend upward.
 In short, digital inclusion provides a significant opportunity to grow your revenue.

-But companies also face an even more pressing accessibility concern—an unprecedented number of ADA web accessibility lawsuits in 2018.
-Plaintiffs targeted more than 850 retail outlets, making up 38 percent of all suits, the greatest share of any industry.
-Early data from January through June of 2019 shows this trend continuing with lawsuits against retailers making up 58 percent of all claims.
+But companies also face an even more pressing accessibility concern— an unprecedented number of more than 4,000 ADA web accessibility lawsuits in 2021.
+Plaintiffs targeted more than 2,900 e-commerce outlets, making up 74 percent of all suits, the greatest share of any industry.

-Despite this compelling data, many myths persist about web accessibility.
+Despite this compelling data, many myths persist about web accessibility in e-commerce.

 1. I’ll have to compromise my site’s design and functionality.

-Good accessibility is good usability.
-It also boosts SEO, can streamline your sales path, and can help you better integrate your brand into site design.
+Good accessibility is good design and benefits everyone.
+Digital accessibility boosts SEO, can streamline your sales path, and can help you better integrate your brand into the site design.

 2. I’m a small business.
 Only large retailers get sued.